Our Verdict

 Debris often collects along walls and baseboards—areas many vacuums struggle to clean.
 Testing near-wall pickup shows how well a vacuum can handle those tricky edges, both straight on and when gliding alongside.

-The Cleanview XR did an awesome job with the head-on edge test, successfully sucking up all the coffee grounds!
+The Cleanview XR did a much better job with the head-on edge test, successfully sucking up all the coffee grounds.
 We were so excited.
-Then on the parallel run, it barely sucked up any coffee grounds at all.
-If you consider the distance between the sides of the head to the interior brush roll suction area, it should be no surprise that this Bissell struggled to suck up coffee grounds on parallel passes to the wall.
+Then, on the parallel run, it barely sucked up any coffee grounds at all.
+If you consider the distance between the sides of the head to the interior brush roll suction area, it should be no surprise that this Bissell struggled to suck up coffee grounds when running along the wall.
 The distance, along with the side bristle seals, indicates that edge debris will have a hard time getting sucked into the vacuum.
 You'll need to use a crevice tool for most close-to-wall cleaning.

 Pet Hair